The Prime Minister announces changes in the senior ranks of the Public Service

 The Prime Minister announces changes in the senior ranks of the Public Service Français

-Vincent Rigby, currently Associate Deputy Minister of Public Safety, becomes Associate Deputy Minister of Foreign Affairs, effective August 12, 2019.
+Catrina Tapley, currently Deputy Secretary to the Cabinet (Operations), Privy Council Office, becomes Deputy Minister of Immigration, Refugees and Citizenship, effective August 19, 2019.

-Monik Beauregard, currently Senior Assistant Deputy Minister, National and Cyber Security Branch, Public Safety, becomes Associate Deputy Minister of Public Safety, effective August 12, 2019.
+Thao Pham, currently Associate Deputy Minister of Transport, becomes Deputy Secretary to the Cabinet (Operations), Privy Council Office, effective August 19, 2019.

-Paul MacKinnon, currently Assistant Deputy Minister, Strategic and Program Policy, Immigration, Refugees and Citizenship Canada, becomes Executive Vice-President of the Canada Border Services Agency, effective August 6, 2019.

 Biographical notes